 Difference #2: Mapping the Value Stream

-Once Customer, Business and Stakeholder value have been identified the organizational structure and culture can begin to take shape.
+After identifying the Customer, Business, and Stakeholder value, the organizational structure and culture can begin to take shape.
 This starts with Value Stream Mapping for both external and internal customers.
-Using this Value Stream Mapping exercise, the organization can begin to align the Organizational or Business Capabilities (cross-functional people, processes and tools), necessary to achieve the desired value and outcome.
+Using this Value Stream Mapping exercise, the organization can begin to align the Organizational or Business Capabilities (cross-functional people, processes, and tools), needed to meet the desired value and outcome.

 Difference #3: Create Flow

 Flow comes from Systems thinking and defines a continuous or sustainable stream of work or demand.
-Agility Program Management practices are focused on the efficient flow of work from strategic planning to completion.
-However, the Lean Agile approach to Business Agility is about the flow determined by the demand of customer (internal or external).
-Organizational Structure, Culture and Capabilities are all part of the enterprise system and affect the flow at this level.
+Agility Program Management practices focus on the efficient flow of work from strategic planning to completion.
+However, the Lean-Agile approach to Business Agility focuses on the flow determined by the demand of both the internal and external customer.
+Organizational Structure, Culture, and Capabilities are all part of the enterprise system and affect the flow at this level.

 Difference #4: Establish Pull

-For manufacturing firms, pull equates to just-in-time order fulfillment which reduces waste.
-Pull when combined with Agility for development of innovative products and services has more to do with capacity to meet the demand.
+For manufacturing firms, pull is just-in-time order fulfillment which reduces waste.
+Pull when combined with Agility for the development of innovative products and services has more to do with the capacity to meet the demand.
 In other words, teams pull work from the flow based upon appropriate prioritization and sequencing according to their available capacity.
-This gives the organization a clear picture of their true capacity.
+This gives the organization a clear picture of its true capacity.

 Difference #5: Seek Perfection

-Seeking perfection requires relentless continuous improvement that is embedded into the cultural fabric of an Organization.
-Continuous Improvement should not just be tolerated, but energetically enabled to get the true benefits.
-Perfection cannot apply only to one area of the organization, but must be applied to the organization overall.
+Seeking perfection requires continuous improvement that stems from the cultural fabric of an organization.
+Continuous Improvement should be enabled to get the true benefits.
+The entire organization needs to apply perfection, rather than only one area.

-By applying principles of Lean to your Business Agility Transformation, your organization will receive the full benefit of transformation.
+By applying principles of Lean to your Business Agility Transformation, your organization will fully benefit from transformation.
 The journey to Enterprise Transformation requires a strategic partner.
-Trissential has the skills and capabilities to assist you on this journey.
+Trissential has the skills and capabilities to help you on your journey.
 Learn more about our Enterprise Agility services here.